sustech-topology/TopCap/Drawing/README.md

 ---

 ### 3. `newChar_pca.py`
-This script focuses on characterizing the dynamical properties of the time series by examining how PCA eigenvalues of the embedded data change with embedding parameters.
+This script also corresponding to Discussion section of the paper focuses on characterizing the dynamical properties of the time series by examining how PCA eigenvalues of the embedded data change with embedding parameters.
 It offers:

 - **PCA Eigenvalue Analysis:**
   - **As a Function of Delay (τ):** Computes PCA eigenvalues using circular time delay embeddings while varying τ.
 It then plots the first 10 eigenvalues versus the delay.